bazelbuild/bazel/site/docs/skylark/repository_rules.md

 Finally, for non-`local` repositories, only a change in the following dependencies might cause a restart:

-- Skylark files needed to define the repository rule.
+- `.bzl` files needed to define the repository rule.
 - Declaration of the repository rule in the `WORKSPACE` file.
 - Value of any environment variable declared with the `environ` attribute of the